shrynx/create-react-app/README.md

 ### Others
 * **Custom port**
 	* You can specify custom port for running development server.
-	* In you package.json specify the port number to port property of react_super_scripts field.
+	* In your package.json specify the port number to port property of react_super_scripts field.
 	Your package.json should look like
        ```js